jrs-coding-school/mysql-camp/9-sql-intro/index.md

 The `SELECT` statement is used to retrieve data from the database.
 Take the following `SELECT` statement as an example:

 ```
-SELECT * FROM Individual;
+SELECT * FROM individual;
 ```

 The statement above almost reads like English, doesn’t it?
-It simply states, `SELECT` for me all the columns `FROM` the **Individual** table.
+It simply states, `SELECT` for me all the columns `FROM` the **individual** table.
 This SQL statement will retrieve all the rows from the table and all the columns.
 The * means return all the columns and since we are not restricting which rows to return, the statement will return all rows.

 > Tip:  While table names _are_ case sensitive, clauses in a SQL statement are not.
 This means the `SELECT` statement is not case sensitive.
-So, `select * from Individual;` works too!
+So, `SELECT * from individual;` works too!

 ## The SELECT Clause